swcarpentry/shell-novice/03-pipefilter.md

 > ## Pipe construction {.challenge}
 >
-> If the file called `animals.txt` contains the data described in the previous exercise, the command:
+> For the file `animals.txt` from the previous exercise, the command:
 >
 > ~~~
 > $ cut -d , -f 2 animals.txt